Welcome to today's edition of the Rush 24-7 podcast.

 And they did it by guaranteeing $3.4 trillion worth of money market funds in the fall of 2008, right during the campaign.

-It also offered $1.8 trillion to commercial paper markets, the FDIC, guaranteed up to $490 billion in financial firm bonds, committed another $700 billion in expanded deposit guarantees, which allowed banks to avoid selling off assets at crisis level prices, taking Fannie and Freddie into conservatorship and guaranteeing another housing agencies in their debt.
+The FDIC guaranteed up to $490 billion in financial firm bonds, committed another $700 billion in expanded deposit guarantees, which allowed banks to avoid selling off assets at crisis-level prices, taking Fannie and Freddie into conservatorship and guaranteeing another housing agencies in their debt.

 That was another $7 trillion.

-So just like we look at California's underfunded and unfunded pensions of half a trillion dollars, $500 billion, the overall indebtedness of the state, and you sit there and say nothing was real.
+So just like we look at California's underfunded and unfunded pensions of half a trillion dollars, $500 billion, the overall indebtedness of the state, you sit there and say nothing was real.

 Nothing was real.